brianjonesbrianjones/capstone-aws/README.md

 ### Version Control and Code Management

 After cloning the repository to my local machine from Jamal's github I then removed the original origin.
-I then set the origin to a newly created repository under my own GitHub account and push all the project files up to that repository.
+I then set the origin to a newly created repository under my own GitHub account, then staged, committed and pushed all the local project files up to that repository.

 ![GitHub Screenshot](screenshots/github-screenshot.png "GitHub")